A Dangerous Furnace Problem that Can’t Be Ignored

 What Causes a Heat Exchanger to Crack?

 The main reason why a heat exchanger becomes cracked is due to the unit overheating.
 If the furnace isn’t getting sufficient airflow, the exchanger gets too hot and literally cracks under the pressure of continual expanding and contracting.
-A reason why the airflow may have become limited is because of a dirty air filter.
+One reason why the airflow may become limited is because of a dirty air filter.
 This is another great reason why keeping your furnace filter clean is the single most important thing you can do as a homeowner.
-It is a relatively cheap maintenance step that goes in incredibly long way from preventing such serious problems as cracked heat exchangers.
+It is a relatively cheap maintenance step that goes an incredibly long way from preventing such serious problems as cracked heat exchangers.
 Other issues, like a too large or too small furnace or ductwork, can also cause heat exchangers to crack.

 How Bad of a Problem is this?

 This is a potentially serious furnace problem.
 A crack in this part of your furnace could allow exhaust gas to escape your heating unit, allowing carbon monoxide to seep into your home.
 This damage causes such a potential hazard that if a crack is found, you should not turn on your furnace again until it is fixed.
 Sometimes a professional who detects a crack will even shut down your furnace to keep it from getting turned on to ensure the safety of everyone in the home.

 How Can I Tell if my Heat Exchanger is Cracked?

 One way to tell if you have a cracked heat exchanger is if you can actually see a crack it in.
 In addition to spotting the actual crack, there are other visual clues to a cracked heat exchanger such as:

 - Soot build-up on the inside of your furnace